dewenni/ESP_Buderus_KM271/README.md

 If you are interested my dashboard, you can use this export file:
 [grafana.json](/Doc/grafana.json)

+> [!NOTE]
+> It is based on InfluxDB 2.0 with query languange "Flux" and uses the german mqtt topics!
+If you setup your system the same way, it should be more or less a plug and play solution to import my grafana.json

 -----

 # ❗️ use at own risk ❗️